 - 9. The effective management of public sector pay and workforce issues is crucial to the delivery of high quality public services, the achievement of departmental objectives and targets, and the management of the overall public expenditure position.
 While it is imperative that public sector workers have the necessary skills and expertise and are properly motivated, it is also vital that increases in public sector pay are affordable within the limits determined by the Executive and represent value for money. - 10.
-HM Treasury publishes pay guidance to aid the implementation of the pay remit process.
-The Executive has previously agreed that the HMT guidance be adopted by the Executive as the framework for the management of the public sector pay position in Northern Ireland. - 11.
-In the Budget 2013, the Chancellor of the Exchequer announced that public sector pay awards would be limited to an average of up to one per cent for 2015-16.
+In the Summer Budget 2015, the Chancellor of the Exchequer announced that the government will fund public sector workforces for a pay award of one per cent for four years from 2016-17 onwards.